OrchardCMS/OrchardCore.Commerce/docs/features/text-product-attribute-field.md

 # TextProductAttributeField

 Allows adding further details to a product.
-By default it is displayed as a text input, but this is modified by the some of the properties below.
+By default it is displayed as a text input, but this is modified by some of the properties below.
 When used in combination with a [`PriceVariantsPart`](price-variants-part.md) and restricted to predefined values, it creates variants for the product.

 When not restricted to predefined values, it can be used to provide a text or note to the merchant.
 For example, in a clothing store it may be used to supply custom text to be printed on the item.